 Discuss several best practices of ERGs and Diversity Councils that have progressed to peak performance

-Workshop 2 - - Reaching and Sustaining Peak Performance Workshop (limited to the first 100 registrants)
+Workshop 2 - Reaching and Sustaining Peak Performance Workshop (limited to the first 100 registrants)

 Facilitator: Linda Stokes, President & CEO of PRISM International, Inc.

 Description: ERGs and Diversity Councils experience variations in thier efforts moving from very engaged and impactful periods to times of drought and decline.
 This hands on workshop is designed to help you determine ways for your ERG or Diversity Council to reach and sustain peak performance.